-- · Gymnastics and Dance focus upon vaulting skills and routine construction. - Specific concepts of fitness are more formally taught in the fitness suite Cardio-Vascular fitness, strength and muscular endurance. - · Athletics explores specific events and offers personal challenge as well as peer competition. - Leadership will focus on basic leadership skills and pupils will deliver a small session to a group of pupils from The Flms
+- Gymnastics and Dance focus upon vaulting skills and routine construction. - Specific concepts of fitness are more formally taught in the fitness suite Cardio-Vascular fitness, strength and - muscular endurance. - The Elms.

 The Sport Programme runs through the week and pupils will receive two sessions; a dedicated PE lesson and an afternoon of Games each week.
 Sport-specific activities are also on offer throughout the week that are optional for pupils to attend as part of the co-curricular programme.